Inverse uncertainty quantification of a mechanical model of arterial tissue with surrogate modeling: Discussion

-When attractive forces were formed based on the calibrated coefficients, performing uniaxial strain tests on the AB model showed a stress-strain relation in line with analytical data for all three layers.
-As a result, uncertainties about the unknown parameters were reduced, and the attractive forces of the ABM arterial tissue layers were determined, providing a reasonable macroscopic stress-strain relationship for uniaxial strain tests.
+When attractive forces were formed based on the calibrated coefficients, performing uniaxial strain tests on the ABM showed a stress-strain relation in line with analytical data for all three layers.
+As a result, uncertainties about the unknown parameters were reduced, and the attractive forces of the ABM of arterial tissue layers were determined, providing a reasonable macroscopic stress-strain relationship for uniaxial strain tests.
+The efficient computational model of arterial tissue can ensure the reliable and accurate behaviour of a larger-scale model with a broader scope and diverse applications, of which it is a component.
+Specifically, the microscale mechanical model can be used to provide mechanical information to a biological model of cells on a microscale.
+The direct application of the obtained arterial tissue model with realistic macroscopic behaviour will simulate the implantation of a stent for the ISR3D model.
+The paper by Zun et al. \cite{Zun2019} shows the application of ISR3D by modelling the In-stent restenosis (ISR) process in porcine coronary arteries and validating the results by \emph{in vivo} data.
+Furthermore, the arterial tissue model can contribute to advancing vascular medicine and clinical treatment of artery diseases, designing interventional devices such as vascular implants \cite{Perkins2019} and limiting unfeasible, expensive and sometimes unethical \emph{in vivo} or \emph{in vitro} studies.
+A viable microscale agent-based model of arterial tissue can be adapted to other mechanobiological applications, such as models of valves or vein grafts.